 You can eat the pulp raw, eat it candied, or make it into marmalade.
 Santols are an excellent source of iron which help regulate digestion and move oxygen from the blood.

 The satsuma orange (Citrus unshiu) is believed to have originated in China and Japan due to its name.
 However, because the fruit probably originates from the former Satsuma province, Japan is a more reliable point of origin.

 Satsumas fall into the Mandarin category, related to clementines and tangerines.
 In size and shape, satsumas are smaller, a little flatter than traditional oranges.
-Also, the reason why people love satsuma oranges so much is that their skin is thinner and easier to peel.
+Also, the reason why people love this iconic Japanese fruit so much is that their skin is thinner and easier to peel.

 Satsuma oranges are one of the sweetest citrus varieties.
 Those fruits demand great care, requiring careful handling, especially in long-distance transport.
 Aromatic and juicy, the oranges can be used for snacking on raw, juicing, making desserts, and more.

 Sugarberries (Celtis laevigata) are commonly known as Southern hackberry, sugar hackberry, and hackberry.
 Compared to other hackberries, sugarberries are juicier and sweeter.